What kind of outdoor TV antenna do I need?

 The best indoor TV antennas

 ClearStream Eclipse Indoor HDTV antenna is multi-directional, and set up indoors.
 Sure, it’s elegant looking but the loop design is actually what gives the ClearStream Eclipse such power for an indoor antenna.
 This antenna comes with a lifetime warranty.
 Use the Sure Grip side of the antenna to attach it to any smooth surface.
 Near a window that faces the majority of your local towers is likely the best spot.

-Channel Master is another leader in the TV antenna market.
-It’s ultra-thin indoor antenna offers a 35-mile range.
-It’s best suited for those living in metropolitan areas, especially if you are in an apartment or condo and don’t have any plans to put an antenna on your roof.
-Like our top choice, the Channel Master gets the best reception if you can get it against a wall near a window.
-The coaxial cable is about six feet.
-If you have extra cable around your house, you can expand how far away you can mount it from the antenna.
+A solid runner-up: Vansky makes an inexpensive, yet powerful amplified indoor antenna that’s hard to beat for the price.
+The Vansky comes with 16.5 feet of coaxial cable.
+The USB power adapter gives you the option to power the amplifier from your TV or a nearby wall outlet.
+The Vansky is best suited for those living in metropolitan areas, especially if you are in an apartment or condo and don’t have any plans to put an antenna on your roof.
+Like our top choice, this antenna gets the best reception if you can get it against a wall near a window.
+The Vansky was initially priced at $90, but can now be bought for about $26.
 It’s a great choice for the budget minded.